FREQUENTLY ASKED QUESTIONS

 - Are there customs, taxes, VAT or other fees for international shipments?

 - What if my package was sent back to Cora Ball?

 - My tracking number says delivered, but I do not have a package.
 What do I do?

 Anyone can use the Cora Ball, in any washing machine; front loaders, top loaders with and without the center spindle, anywhere.

 Where can you get a Cora Ball?

 Once we ship the Kickstarter rewards, you can get a Cora Ball here online.
-Please sign up for our no obligation Cora Ball pre-order list here.
+Please sign up for our mailing list.
 Soon, you will be able to pick one up at your local green home store, at outdoor retailers (who sell a lot of fleece and technical clothing), with your laundry detergent, in new washing machines and more!
 Stay tuned!